Skip to content

 max_diff: 0.000000e+00

-This actually further reinforces the article's core thesis: modern compilers' auto-vectorization is getting stronger and stronger, and the benefits of hand-writing SIMD are shrinking.
+This further confirms the article's core point: modern compilers' auto-vectorization is getting stronger, and the benefits of hand-written SIMD are shrinking.
 Specific numbers vary by hardware and compiler version, but the trend is consistent.

 This is the difference between 2026 and the 90s.
-In the 90s, compilers had no idea what SIMD was, and hand-written assembly might be 10x faster; today, compilers are already quite smart, the benefits of hand-writing are shrinking, but the costs (readability, maintainability, portability) remain just as large.
+In the 90s, compilers didn't know what SIMD was at all, and hand-written assembly might be 10x faster.
+Today, compilers are quite smart, and the benefits of hand-writing are getting smaller, but the cost (readability, maintainability, portability) remains huge.

-Returning to the talk's core thread: from assembly to C, from C to C++, none of these steps happened because "the new language is cooler," but because "the old approach couldn't hold up under new constraints."
-C was chosen because of the need for cross-platform portability.
-C++ was embraced because it turned out C could do far more than just serve as a "fancy macro assembler."
-From this historical thread, we can arrive at a simple realization: the choice of tool depends on what the current biggest pain point is.
-The pain point was "having to rewrite everything every time you switch machines," so C was chosen.
-Later, the pain point became "wanting to do more complex things but C was too cumbersome to express them in," so C++ was embraced.
-The tools change, but the pattern of "being driven to learn by reality" never does.
+Returning to the core thread of the discussion: from Assembly to C, and from C to C++, none of these steps were taken because "the new language is cooler," but because "the old solution could no longer hold up under new constraints."
+We chose C for portability, and we embraced C++ because we realized C was capable of much more than just acting as a "macro assembler."
+From this historical context, we can derive a simple understanding: the choice of tool depends on the current biggest pain point.
+The pain point was "having to rewrite for every new machine," so we chose C. Later, the pain point became "wanting to do more complex things, but C was too cumbersome to express," so we embraced C++.
+Tools change, but the "reality-driven learning" model has never changed.

 References